dial2vincent/dial2vincent.github.io/_posts/2022-11-6-how-to-make-github.markdown

 date:   2022-11-06
 categories: jekyll update
 ---
 You’ll find this post in your `_posts` directory.
-If you run WSL and change directory to /mnt/c/Users/admin/Desktop/wsl/gitpage/dial2vincent.github.io/_posts and the post files are located at the folder.
+If you run 175 server and change directory to /repos/dial2vincent.github.io/_posts and the post files are located at the folder.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: